shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/traffic_segregation.md

 ## Set up PrivateLink to Shotgun

   * Ask Shotgun support to provide you with the Shotgun PrivateLink service name for your AWS region.

+  * Update the private VPC CloudFormation stack you creaed earlier and set ShotgunPrivateServiceName parameter.

+### Manual steps if needed

   * Add a new VPC Endpoint in your VPC

   * For the security group, Shotgun service only requires the inbound port tcp/443 to be open.

-* Please contact Shotgun Support to get the endpoint approved, so that you can start using it

 ![Create endpoint](../images/spc-endpoint-create_privatelink.png)